robr345/PDP-11-Control-Panel/README.md

 Reset - Press to reset the computer the running led will briefly go out while the reset process is underway.

 Halt -  Press to halt the CPU, press again to run the CPU.
-Pressing the Halt button will dropy the console to the monitor.
+Pressing the Halt button will drop the console in to the monitor.

 Aux  -  Programmed to Start/Stop the LTC clock.